fsouza/lettuce_hudson_fabric/README.rst

 Dependencies
 ------------

-To use this project, you need to install the following tools: Fabric, Django, PyCrypto, Nose, NoseDjango and Lettuce.
+To use this project, you need to install the following tools: Fabric, Django, PyCrypto, Nose, NoseDjango, should-dsl, Selenium and Lettuce.

 You can install all this stuff with only a simple command: ::

-  $ [sudo] pip install fabric pycrypto django nose nosedjango lettuce should-dsl
+  $ [sudo] pip install fabric pycrypto django nose nosedjango lettuce should-dsl selenium

 That will work only if you use PIP.
 If you don't use PIP (or setuptools), then you will need to install everything manually.
 So, good luck :)